hossamelshamyy/GameControllerArduinoQtExample/README.md

-!Before import the project to Qt don't forget to add SDL library inside the folder becuase i didn't upload it inside the folder
+**Before import the project to Qt don't forget to add SDL library inside the folder becuase i didn't upload it inside the folder**